SEO.

 Pinterest loves me right now!
 I gush and I blush saying that.

-Recently many of my pins have been trending (while I’m testing new pin graphics).
+Recently many of my pins have been trending on a topical page (while I’m testing new pin graphics).

 Wonderful bloggers are telling me that my pins are trending too!